AAU-SW7-PSAAAB/energy-label-extension/README.md

 ### Availability

+This test requires a maria-db and an instance of energy-label-log-server to be running and the data is then found in the database.

-Run the following command to run the automated playwright based benchmark.
+To run the availability test run the following command:

 ```sh
 npm run test:benchmark:availability
 ```

-When finished, the generated data can be found in the `tests/benchmark/availability` folder.
-This data includes information about the time it takes from starting an analysis and the first result being shown.